What is Collagen?

 Foods like berries and dark leafy greens contain a high dose of antioxidants.
 While these don’t directly increase our collagen, they do protect what we already have and help our bodies make more.
 Antioxidants protect cells from pollution, sun damage, illness, and carcinogens in food so that they are plump and ready to make as much collagen as we need.
 Add some dark leafy greens and fruits like blueberries and pomegranates to your daily diet to get a yummy dose of antioxidants.

 There are three different types of collagen supplements; powder, pill, and liquid.
 All three have their merits, and it mostly comes down to personal preference.
 Powder and liquid are preferable because they pack a big dose into a relatively small serving.
 Pills can be more expensive because of the large dose required.
 Whichever you take be aware that it can take up to 6 months to see improvement.
 Cellular turnover is not a fast process, especially for things like hair and skin.
+Great Lakes Collagen is what I use, you can get it from Amazon -> affiliate link.
+It’s pasture raised, from Kosher beef, and dissolves easily into hot or cold beverages.

 Bone Broth to Change Your Life